Have you been dreaming about a USA trip? This post is for you!

 In future posts on USA Travel, we’ll share:

-- Things to know before you visit the USA
+- 19 essential things to know before you travel in USA

 - Tipping guide to the USA